fullmetalbrackets/blog/src/content/blog/setup-ssh-authentication-to-push-to-github.md

 ![Adding SSH key in GitHub.](../../img/blog/gh3.png 'Adding SSH key in GitHub')

-Now use your favorite text editor to open your computer's SSH public key, located in your `~/.ssh` directory (<a href="/blog/generating-an-ssh-key-pair/" target="_blank">read this</a> if you have no idea what I'm talking about) and most likely named `id_rsa.pub`, if you used the default options when you generated the key.
+Now use your favorite text editor to open your computer's SSH public key, located in your `~/.ssh` directory (<a href="/blog/generating-an-ssh-key-pair/" target="_blank" data-umami-event="ssh-to-github-to-generate-ssh-key-pair">read this</a> if you have no idea what I'm talking about) and most likely named `id_rsa.pub`, if you used the default options when you generated the key.
 In the key file you'll see a jumble of text that looks something like this:

 ```bash
 ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAklOUpkDHrfHY17SbrmTIpNLTGK9Tjom/BWDSU